wjclavell/ConsoleChamp-Backend/planning_directory/project-worksheet.md

 ## Issues and Resolutions

-**ISSUE**: Only my GET requests were working originally **RESOLUTION**: Removed w=majority from mongoURI
+**ISSUE**: Only my GET requests were working originally and not my other requests **RESOLUTION**: Removed w=majority from mongoURI

-**ISSUE**: My console route '/:console' wasn't working **RESOLUTION**: My show route '/:id' was using one parameter as well and being triggered first, so I added and extra path '/console/:console' before the parameter so both could work.
+**ISSUE**: My console route `/:console` wasn't working **RESOLUTION**: My show route `/:id` was using one parameter as well and being triggered first, so I added and extra path `/console/:console` before the parameter so both could work.

 ## Previous Project Worksheet